 Hi I'm Kiya

 I have a young daughter.
-I am a high school teacher.
-My husband of three years has recently filed for divorce.
+I am divorced.
+I am a high school math teacher.
 I believe in God the Eternal Father, and in His Son Jesus Christ, and in the Holy Ghost.

 Why I am a Mormon